bindukovvada/Loan_Default_Prediction_Assignment/README.md

 Key points:

 There are more male applicants.
 Majority of high risk applicants are also male candidates.

-We observed that applicants between the ages of 25 and 40 are more likely to be high risk, indicating that young individuals are smart enough to cheat. data.
+We observed that applicants between the ages of 25 and 40 are more likely to be high risk, indicating that young individuals are smart enough to cheat.

 Majority of High risk applicants are skilled workers with 1 - 4 years of experience.

 Individuals with low balance are more likely to be high risk applicants.

 Loans with less than two appear to be high risk applicants.

 We can see that individuals who pay accurately are high risk applicants, implying that they will pay correctly for a few days and then cheat.

 Applicants who are approved for 12 months, 24 months, or 36 months are considered high risk.

 Applicants with a high EMI rate of percentage are more likely to be labelled high risk.

 Banks have more high-risk applicants than stores.

 Improvements: